 Rock Creek, OH 44084

-Step 1.
 Anyone is welcome to take seeds out from the library and plant them at home.
-Take as many packets as you think you will use.
+Take as much seed as you think you will use this season.
+Some libraries have seeds portioned out for you and you take a whole envelope.
+Some libraries have empty envelopes for you to portion your own seed.
 You don’t need to register.
 Just take seeds.

 How seeds are cataloged on the shelf